moctarjallo/dulayni/README.md

 # dulayni-client

-A CLI client and Python library for interacting with dulayni RAG agents via API.
+A CLI client and Python library for interacting with dulayni RAG agents via API with support for multiple authentication methods.

 ---